OpenOCL/openocl.github.io/_api/ocl_system.md

 ---
 name: OclSystem
 content_markdown: ~
 description: "The system is implemented by inheriting from the System class.
 You need to implement the two methods setupVariables and setupEquation.
-Have a look at the VanDerPolSystem.m in the Examples folder get an impression on how it works."
+Have a look at the VanDerPolSystem.m in the Examples folder get an impression on how it works:"
 code_block:
   title: Example System
   language: m